 Testing the automatic backup script

 You can test whether the automatic backup script is working by executing the backup script in your SSH terminal.

 Execute the code below in your SSH terminal to ensure that your cronjob script is configured properly.

 Wait a minute or so, then execute the command below to check the status of the backup in your log file.

 If the setup automatic backups file was generated successfully, you will see an output similar to the image above.

 Viewing your backup files

-To view your backup files, click on the snapshot link in the sidebar menu on Google Cloud.
+To find your uploaded or backup files, just press on the snapshot link in the sidebar menu on Google Cloud.

 If your configuration is working properly, you will see a new backup (snapshot) file.